nikitavoloboev/alfred-learn-anything/readme.md

 Search through  over 2000 + curated Mind Maps from [Learn anything](https://github.com/nikitavoloboev/learn-anything) with Alfred.

-There are three unique searches available.
+There are two unique searches available.
 You can either bind a hotkey to each one or use the keyword trigger to access these searches.
 Here are the searches :

 ## 1. [Open any mind map from learn-anything 📚](learn-anything.xyz)